-Ep.94: Food Sanity and Diet Wars with Dr. David Friedman
+Ep.94: Food Sanity and Diet Wars Interview with Dr. David Friedman

 Dr. David Friedman shares my passion for sorting through all the madness in the diet wars and cults.
 In this episode, he gives you interesting information that debunks myths that many of us may believe about supplements and food.